 WOSU DT signed on in 2003 with central Ohio’s first full-power digital television signal.
 WOSU DTV currently includes:

-- WOSU Ohio (Time Warner 96; Insight 190; WOW!
-150) showcases programming from The Ohio Channel which includes live legislative and public affairs coverage the capital.
+- WOSU Ohio (Spectrum 991; WOW!
+150 and Over-the-air at 34.2) showcases programming from The Ohio Channel which includes live legislative and public affairs coverage the capital.
 All Sides with Ann Fisher can also be seen live weekdays from 10 am to noon.

-- WOSU Plus (Time Warner 994; Insight 191; WOW!
-153) delivers programming that is a delay of prime PBS programming and CREATE TV, a daytime how-to and lifestyle series.
+- WOSU Plus (Spectrum 994; WOW!
+153 and Over-the-air at 34.3) delivers programming that is a delay of prime PBS programming and CREATE TV, a daytime how-to and lifestyle series.

 - WOSU On Demand.
 Watch your favorite WOSU original productions and programs through the Time Warner Digital Cable Channel 411.

 This unique model builds local partnerships to create programming of interest to the broader community.
 Examples that can be seen on Columbus Collaborative include the Columbus New Americans programming and Ohio State University programming, like Health Science Frontiers.